plasma-umass/coverup-eval/README.md

 ```
 python3 scripts/function-by-run.py gpt4o-v2 gpt4o-v2-no-coverage
 ```
-- `suite-stats.py`: counts the number of functions, lines and files in one of our benchmark suites.
+- `suite-stats.py`: counts the number of functions, lines, and files in one of our benchmark suites.

 ### `codamosa/replication`
 This directory contains the original CodaMosa replication data, as well as other files for CoverUp.